LardoBoffin/ZX81-Runaway-Car/README.md

 The main process is to draw a number of random oil spills on the top line of the screen and then continuously scroll the top line down a line.
 Every time the top line is scrolled down a new line is created.
 As the screen memory maps 1:1 for the characters being displayed just moving the bytes in the display file moves the screen so no separate array is required to hold the position of spills.

 When a line gets to the bottom of the screen the position of the car is retained and compared to the line being moved down.
 If the character moving down is a spill a larger amount of brake fluid is removed otherwise 1 is removed.
 When brake fluid goes below a set level the warning light comes on.
-When it gets to zero there is a crahs animation and the game ends.
+When it gets to zero there is a crash animation and the game ends.
 Press a number to restart at the appropriate speed.

 The project was written using TASM and compiled on a PC.
 It was then tested in EightyOne (a great zeddy emulator but others doubtless exist!) and transferred to my zeddy via the awesome ZXpand.